 A new Carteret County Child Advocacy Center received approval recently from county commissioners to help local consolidated human services better address local child abuse cases with a more streamlined and faster response to these types of cases.
-Under this new center, a multidisciplinary team of area officials from doctors, nurses, victim advocates, mental health professionals, social services, law enforcement, prosecutors, teachers, and other investigators can sit together and address cases as they received rather than the old approach where each of these areas investigated separately.
+Under this new center, a multidisciplinary team of area officials from doctors, nurses, victim advocates, mental health professionals, social services, law enforcement, prosecutors, teachers, and other investigators can sit together and address cases as they received them rather than the old approach where each of these areas investigated separately.

 Readers are encouraged to share this document on social media sites like Twitter and Facebook so that others can learn more about this advocacy center, along with using the discussion form below to engage with other readers on issues that affect the response to child abuse in the county.